KirillDemochkin/kirilldemochkin.github.io/about.md

 If you always find yourself saving interesting papers to your reading list, and never acttually reading them because you simply do not have enough time, then **Casual GAN Papers** is for you!

-On this site you will find:
+#### What is Casual GAN Papers?

 🔥 Popular deep learning & GAN papers explained casually!
 📚 Main ideas & insights from papers to stay up to date with research trends
-⭐️New posts every Tue and Fri
+⭐️New posts every Tuesday and Friday
 ⏰ Reading time <10 minutes

+#### Contacts

 Join the [Casual GAN Papers telegram channel](https://t.me/joinchat/KeutnzlvetRkZGZi) to receive digests of the latest AI papers twice a week!

-**Support [Casual GAN Papers on Patreon](https://www.patreon.com/casual_gan) for exclusive perks!**
+<a href="https://www.patreon.com/bePatron?u=53448948" data-patreon-widget-type="become-patron-button">Join Patreon for Exclusive Perks!</a><script async src="https://c6.patreon.com/becomePatronButton.bundle.js"></script>

 For business inquiries contact: [Kirill Demochkin](mailto:kdemochkin@gmail.com)